zhbdripon/frontend-challenge-1/README.md

 - Make it a complete application so that it is usable
 - All features of the tech stack should be used
 - Make it responsive
+- Fork this repository and submit your implementation